Arzianghanchi/AWS-Automated-Instance-/README.md

 1. Verifying Prerequisites:
 Open the AWS Management Console.
 Search for "EC2 Instances" and ensure your instance is healthy.
 Check SSM Agent: SSH into your instance and run systemctl status amazon-ssm-agent (Linux) or check "Amazon EC2 SSM Agent" status in services.msc (Windows).
-If not running, follow AWS documentation to install it.
+If not running, Install Amazon EC2 SSM Agent" using AWS documentation.

 2. Using the Pre-built Document:
 Navigate to the AWS Systems Manager service.